Epidemic Surging Globally

 By Mr. Joseph Cuschieri, Labour Head of Delegation in the European Parliament and a member of the European Alzheimer’s Alliance.

 One of my engagements as a member of the European Parliament is my work in support of the European Alzheimer’s Alliance.
 Dementia is a challenge for all member states of the European Union and, in my opinion, it is an issue that should be prioritized by the European institutions.

 I recently hosted a meeting of the European Alzheimer’s Alliance in Brussels to discuss the different dimensions of this condition from a European perspective.

 It was a pleasure to have Mr. Jean Georgee, Executive Director of Alzheimer Europe, as a keynote speaker at the event.
 He spoke about the objectives and findings of Dementia Monitor, which should inform and enlighten policy makers, activists and practitioners involved in this field.

 In addition, the Alzheimer Europe Conference held in Malta in October was an important occasion for over 400 participants active in this field to come together and discuss different aspects of the challenges linked to dementia.

-Over 100 presentations by dementia experts from 23 countries were made and around 60 researchers and academics shared their findings.
+More than 100 experts from 23 countries made presentations about dementia, while 60 Alzheimer’s disease researchers shared their findings.